yakir12/dacke-retreat-2025/GLM/presentation.md

 # GLM

-- The residuals of the response variable don't have to be linearly distributed
+- The residuals of the response variable don't have to be normally distributed
 - Easy to interpret
 - Able to deal with categorical predictors
 - Deals fine with unbalanced datasets